-What’s an appraisal in real estate?
+What’s a property appraisal in real estate?

 An appraisal in real estate is an estimation of the value of your property by a real estate agent.
 When your agent is undertaking an appraisal, they’ll look at how much the property you’re looking to sell will likely achieve in the current market.